Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Main Results

-We defer the detailed proof to \Cref{sec:proof}.
-As we discussed in \Cref{sec:intro}, numerous empirical studies have been conducted to explore the feature structures of intermediate and final layers in deep networks, particularly concerning feature compression and discrimination; see, e.g., \cite{alain2016understanding, ansuini2019intrinsic, ben2022nearest, chen2022layer, evci2022head2toe, galanti2022implicit, he2023law, hui2022limitations, masarczyk2023tunnel, rangamani2023feature, recanatesi2019dimensionality, zhang2022all}.
+\end{theorem} We defer the detailed proof to \Cref{sec:proof}.
+As we discussed in \Cref{sec:intro}, numerous empirical studies have been conducted to explore the feature structures of intermediate and final layers in deep networks, particularly concerning feature compression and discrimination; see, e.g., \cite{alain2016understanding, ansuini2019intrinsic, ben2022nearest, chen2022layer, galanti2022implicit, he2023law, hui2022limitations, masarczyk2023tunnel, rangamani2023feature, recanatesi2019dimensionality, zhang2022all}.
 However, there remains a scarcity of theoretical analysis to elucidate their observations.
 Despite the acknowledged limitations of DLNs, our work takes the first step towards rigorously developing a unified framework to quantify feature compression and discrimination across different layers.
-Specifically, \Cref{thm:NC} shows that, given input data satisfying \Cref{AS:1}, for a trained DLN with weights satisfying \Cref{AS:2}, features within the same class are compressed at a {\em geometric rate} on the order of ${\varepsilon^2}/{n^{1/L}}$ when $n$ is sufficiently large, while the features between classes are discriminated at a {\em linear rate} on the order of $1/L$ across layers.
-These findings are strongly supported by our empirical results in \Cref{fig:progressive NC} (top figures), and also appear on nonlinear networks as shown in \Cref{fig:progressive NC} (bottom figures).
+Specifically, Theorem~\ref{thm:NC} shows that, given input data satisfying Assumption~\ref{AS:1} and a trained DLN with weights satisfying Assumption~\ref{AS:2}, features within the same class are compressed at a {\em geometric rate} on the order of ${\varepsilon^2}/{n^{1/L}}$ when $n$ is sufficiently large, while the features between classes are discriminated at a {\em linear rate} on the order of $1/L$ across layers.
+In \Cref{fig:progressive NC}, we also show empirical support for these findings in \Cref{fig:progressive NC} (top figures), where we simulate data and train a linear network according to our assumptions and plot the metrics at each layer.
+This phenomenon also appears in nonlinear networks, as shown in \Cref{fig:progressive NC} (bottom figures), where we train a nonlinear MLP with the same synthetic training data and plot the metrics at each layer.
 In the following, we discuss the implications of our main result.